Experiencing Marine Sanctuaries’ (EMS)

 An important component of EMS’s approach to education is to give children and their parents (and grand parents) a safe and professionally supervised ‘hands on’ experience of our unique and beautiful marine life.

-Our EMS coordinators are qualified first aid, snorkeling and/or diving instructors and offer guidance, direction and coordination of in water experiences.
+Our EMS coordinators are qualified first aid, snorkelling and/or diving instructors and offer guidance, direction and coordination of in water experiences.
 EMS provides mask (goggles), snorkel, fins (flippers) and wetsuits.
-For many participants it is their first time snorkeling, therefore having a ratio of one parent to two students assists with supervision and safety.
+For many participants it is their first time snorkelling, therefore having a ratio of one parent to two students assists with supervision and safety.

 appreciation and conservation of the marine environment.

 the establishment, effective monitoring and management of marine sanctuaries.

 people to become citizen scientists and actively participate in marine conservation.

 and engage through experience in the marine environment

 Public Officer, Co-founder, Executive Officer & Program Manager: Carl Charter